dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **New behavior**

-With the added support for required dependents it is now possible to mark any reference navigation as required, meaning that in the case shown above the foreign key will be defined on the other side of the relationship and the properties won't be marked as required.
+With the added support for required dependents, it is now possible to mark any reference navigation as required, meaning that in the case shown above the foreign key will be defined on the other side of the relationship and the properties won't be marked as required.

 Calling `IsRequired` before specifying the dependent end is now ambiguous: